 - Developing a training evaluation strategy

-- Creating and enacting a plan for continuous improvement of the training and putting that into effect
+- Creating a plan for continuous improvement of the training and putting that into effect

 What does ANSI Z490.1 say about EHS training delivery?